Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

 Using the same notation as in Example~\ref{ExReturns}, we now define the \emph{sign} of the path $(s_1,\dots,s_n)$ after $k$ steps as $\operatorname{sgn}(\sum_{i=1}^k s_i) \in \{-1,0,1\}$.
 Thereby every lattice path is associated with a sequence of signs.
-A \emph{sign change} is therein any subsequence $(-1,0^*,1)$ or $(1,0^*,-1)$ where $0^*$ denotes a (possibly empty) sequence of $0$s; see Figure~\ref{fig:signchanges}.
+A \emph{sign change} is therein any subsequence $(-1,0^*,1)$ or $(1,0^*,-1)$ where $0^*$ denotes a (possibly empty) sequence of~$0$s; see~Figure~\ref{fig:signchanges}.

 In this section we consider \emph{Motzkin paths}.
-They are composed of up steps $+1$, down steps $-1$, and horizontal steps $0$; see again Figure~\ref{fig:signchanges}.
-Their step polynomial is therefore given by $P(u)=\frac{p_{-1}}{u} + p_0 + p_1 u$.
-In the case of zero drift, the limit law follows a Rayleigh distribution for bridges and a half-normal distribution for walks~\cite[Section~3.4]{Wallner2020}.
-Note that the famous Dyck paths also fall into this class after setting $p_0=0$.
-Dyck paths lead to generating functions with 2 dominant singularities, which can be treated with the results for ``periodic models'' from~\cite{BaWa2019}.
-Hence, from now on we assume $p_0\neq 0$.
-The associated bivariate generating functions (see \cite[Eq.~(3.7)]{Wallner2020} and \cite[Section~3.8]{Wallner2020}) do not directly fall into the class of decompositions~\eqref{Eq4}; however, one can show that the perturbations are asymptotically negligible and that the dominant part indeed follows this decomposition.
+They are composed of up steps $+1$, down steps~$-1$, and horizontal steps $0$; see again Figure~\ref{fig:signchanges}.
+Their step polynomial is therefore given by $P(u)=\frac{p_{-1}}{u} + p_0 + p_1 u$ (with $p_{-1} p_0 p_1\neq 0$).
+In the case of zero drift, let us show how to apply our results to get that the number of sign changes follows asymptotically a Rayleigh distribution for bridges and a half-normal distribution for walks, while for nonzero drift it follows a geometric distribution; see~\cite{Wallner2020}.